Eswanth0131/neuroinformatics/brighspace_submit/LeaderBoard/README.md

-Please refer to run_experiements.sh and comments in respective code files for more information
+Please refer to run_experiements.sh and comments in respective code files in mofei for more information